vijay-shankaranand/tp/docs/DeveloperGuide.md

 ### Unlinking contacts from an event

-Similar to `link` command except for that the command word is `unlink` and the expected result is opposite.
+Similar to `link` command except that the command word is `unlink` and the expected result is opposite.

 ### Viewing all events